adaeris/adaeris.github.io/puroseka.md

 ### What I'm currently up to:

-Main account: Saving for the "On the Stage of Dazzling Light" Tsukasa card (at 15k :D)
+Main account: Nothing at the moment, currently salty about getting 4* Rui instead of Tsukasa though D:<

 Alternate account: Nothing really